 However, I wanted to see if I could duplicate the idea and stretch it back a bit further to see how the results would look beyond just what has been a bull market since the middle of 2009.

 Using equal weightings to the various Sector Select SPDR ETFs (XLF, XLV, XLI, XLY, XLP, XLB, XLK, XLU, XLE), and data for these ETFs go back to 12/16/1998.
 Plugging that into Morningstar, and reinvesting dividends with annual rebalancing, the results were surprising:

 The equal-weighted approach by sector actually crushed the market-cap weighted S&P 500: 6.36% annually vs the SPY’s 4.9% annual gain.

 During the tech crash bear market from March 2000 till October 2002, the equal-sector weight portfolio suffered about 67% of the drawdown the S&P 500 experienced:

 However, during the most recent bear market from ’07 until ’09, the equal-sector weight portfolio performed only marginally better:

-This is not surprising, given that the 2000-2002 bear market was not evenly felt by all sectors, whereas everything was just about annihilated equally in the bear market that coincided with the financial crisis (see post on this here).
+This is not surprising, given that the 2000-2002 bear market was not evenly felt by all sectors, whereas everything was just about annihilated equally in the bear market that coincided with the financial crisis.

 Here’s how the sector equal-weight strategy looks compared to the S&P 500 when considering risk/reward, etc: